ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 G for governance

-For example, in terms of G for governance, the focus is on diversity, inclusion and culture in relation to the ownership and housing management community.
-At the same time, the governance dimension is also crucial for establishing an ambitious sustainability strategy in general and enabling sound ESG reporting.
+If you want to talk about G for governance, the focus is on diversity, inclusion and culture in relation to the ownership and property management circle.
+At the same time, the governance dimension is also crucial for establishing an ambitious sustainability strategy and enabling well-founded ESG reporting.

 So we have a definition of E-S-G in place, but how do you ensure and document that your own assets support your company's ESG objectives?
 We look at this in more detail in the next section.